juanmougan/hermes-downloader/README.md

 Hermes is a video downloader, powered by [youtube-dl](https://github.com/ytdl-org/youtube-dl) to locally backup stuff from educational websites.

+### Motivation

+Hermes lets you cache locally videos from certain websites that have mobile apps with a questionable offline mode, to watch them afterwards, e.g. during a flight.
+Please make sure the site's terms and conditions allows you to do this!
+I've created this as a personal, and educational project (and I've learnt a lot along the way 🙌).

+#### The name

+Pays homage to the eponymous [Greek god](https://en.wikipedia.org/wiki/Hermes).

+#### Useful resources

+I've mostly followed [this](https://andrejsabrickis.medium.com/scrapping-the-content-of-single-page-application-spa-with-headless-chrome-and-puppeteer-d040025f752b) great tutorial, plus some Puppeteer and youtube-dl documentation.

 ## Usage

 1. Make sure `youtube-dl` is installed, and in your path: